 Chloroquine is taken by mouth as conventional tablets.
 Do not take antacids (e.g. Aluminium Hydroxide) or kaolin 4 hours before or after taking Chloroquine.

-For prevention of malaria, the dosage in children is based on weight.
+For the prevention of malaria, the dosage in children is based on weight.
 The usual adult dosing is 500 mg weekly on the same day every week, starting 1-2 weeks before visiting endemic areas.
-It is important to continue the treatment while you are still traveling in and for 4 weeks weekly after leaving an area with malaria.
+It is important to continue the treatment while you are still travelling and for 4 weeks weekly after leaving an area with malaria.

 For treatment of malaria, the initial dose is 1 g, followed by 500 mg at 6, 24, and 48 hours after the first dose.
 Sometimes, you may need to take another medication (e.g. primaquine) if malaria is caused by a specific malaria parasite species.

 For treatment of non-intestinal amebic infection, take 1 g daily for 2 days, then 500 mg daily for at least 2-3 weeks.

 Chloroquine can cause gastrointestinal side effects such as abdominal pain, anorexia, diarrhoea, nausea and vomiting.
 It can also cause changes to your skin and hair, lightheadedness, headaches, insomnia, anxiety, and depression.
 Rare side effects include an irregular heartbeat, muscle damage, and retinal toxicity.

 Take Chloroquine with food to reduce stomach discomfort.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.